jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 Additionally, please watch [this interview with Vera Molnar](https://vimeo.com/273642211) from Studio International.
 It's about 40 minutes and is such a wonderful insight into the early history of our medium.
 Write up a one-paragraph (minimum) response and post it as a comment on your assignment on Canvas.

-> This project is inspired by the [ReCode Project](http://recodeproject.com), a "community-driven effort to preserve computer art by translating it into a modern programming language."
-Their site includes an archive of new versions but please don't look at others' code before finishing your project, it spoils the fun!

 *Above: a screenshot from the ReCode Project website*